 Employee referrals are another excellent way to boost employee retention.
 Not only is an employee referral both a cheaper and faster process, Candidates that were referred by current employees already have a feel for what the company is about and the culture of the company.
 If they are applying, they are already somewhat comfortable with the company as a whole and think it is a place they want to work.

 Referrals have also been proven to be more likely to stay long term.
-According to The Underground Recruiter, these hirees have greater job satisfaction and stay longer at companies - 46% stay over 1 year, 45% over 2 years and 47% over 3 years.
+According to The Underground Recruiter, these hires have greater job satisfaction and stay longer at companies - 46% stay over 1 year, 45% over 2 years, and 47% over 3 years.

 Many companies offer a bonus as an incentive to employees who refer their friends which can make them more likely to bring in referrals.
 However, something to keep in mind is, if you are considering an incentive-driven referral program, set stipulations to the incentive.
 Consider setting a necessary time frame for their referral to be employed.

 Your employer brand has a big effect on how many candidates apply to your company.
 The majority of people looking for jobs will do research into a company they are considering.